Hari-uwa/Web_dev22/README.md

     - If you want to turn on debug mode, you can install python-dotenv package `pip install python-dotenv` and put `$ export FLASK_ENV=development`

-## 5. About the database
+## 6. About the database

-The Web Application comes with an existing database named 'app.db, it contains several user accounts.
+The Web Application comes with an existing database named 'app.db, it contains several user accounts and around 200 quizes.

 However, if you want to delete the existing database, and create it on your own, please apply the following commands:
-1. `delete the file 'app.db'`
+1. delete the file 'app.db'
 2. `flask db init`
 3. `flask db migrate -m "users table"`
 4. `flask db upgrade`
-5. `flask db migrate -m "posts table"`
-6. `flask db upgrade`

-## 6. Testing
+## 7. Testing

 Application of both unit and selenium tests have been conducted to ensure our app is in bug free environment.
 Running method of two tests are desccribed as below: